kelzenberg/master-project/README.md

 ---

-Everything you need to run and develop this project (locally) is described in this README and the READMEs inside the `./packages/**` folders.
+Everything you need to run and develop this project is described in this README and the READMEs inside the `./packages/**` folders.

 ---